Imrikmar66/classlife-froms/README.md

 - Create and save a new Contact From with title containing "`Classlife`"

 ### Second step
-Create the form with habitual contact form 7 rules, but with theses others rules :
-    - uses `-` for meta fields :
+Create the form with habitual contact form 7 rules, but with these other rule : uses `-` for meta fields :
 ```
 <label> Prénom (required)
     [text* teacher_name] </label>